euan6/javascript-dsa/README.md

 ### Binary Search Tree

 The binary search tree is a unique data structure which stores elements in order of value, with larger values going down the right subtree and smaller values to the left.
 The tree is made up of roots and leaves with branches being related by their values.
-The binary search tree uses methods such as isEmpty(), size(), insert(), search() and delete(), but also uses helper methods like getLargestNodeValue() and numberOfNodes().
+The binary search tree uses methods such as isEmpty(), size(), insert(), search() and delete(), but also uses helper methods like getValue(), getLargestNodeValue() and numberOfNodes().